VCSTDN2024/imad5112-practicum-2025-st10479733Vutlhari/README.md

 and the average will be displayed, they will be a return button where the user will return to the main screen and exit the app.

-This a link to my GitHub
-GitHub - VCSTDN2024/imad5112-practicum-2025-st10479733Vutlhari: imad5112
-practicum-2025-st10479733Vutlhari created by GitHub Classroom
+This a link to my GitHub drop to feedback branch to access GitHub - VCSTDN2024/imad5112-practicum-2025-st10479733Vutlhari: imad5112 practicum-2025-st10479733Vutlhari created by GitHub Classroom